-The Governing Body regularly reviews its role, part of which is to review the key risks to which the Academy Trust is exposed, together with the operating, financial and compliance controls that have been implemented to mitigate against those risks.
-The Governing Body is of the view that it is successful in ensuring there is a formal ongoing process for identifying, evaluating and managing the Academy Trust's significant risks and that these have been in place for the year ended 31 August 2018 and up to the date of approval of the annual report and financial statements.
-This process is regularly reviewed by the Governing Body.
+The board of trustees has reviewed the key risks to which the academy trust is exposed together with the operating, financial and compliance controls that have been implemented to mitigate those risks.
+The board of trustees is of the view that there is a formal on-going process for identifying, evaluating and managing the academy trust's significant risks that has been in place for the period 1 September 2021 to 31 August 2022 and up to the date of approval of the annual report and financial statements.
+This process is regularly reviewed by the board of trustees.